 Clear communication regarding arrival times and any special requests benefits your stay.

-Be equipped for some smaller establishments to prefer cash payments upon arrival.
+Be set up for some smaller establishments to prefer cash payments upon arrival.

 Recommendations for various travel needs and preferences.